How To Make French Crepes

 - Prepare the batter.
 Add flour, sugar, milk, eggs, vanilla extract and melted butter to a blender.
 Pulse for 10 seconds, or until all of the ingredients are combined and no lumps remain.
 Place the batter in the refrigerator for one hour.

 - Make the crepes.
-Heat a crepe pan or 10 inch nonstick skillet on the stove over medium high heat.
+Heat a crepe pan or 10 inch non stick pan on the stove over medium high heat.
 Spray the pan with cooking spray.
 When hot, pour 1/4 cup of batter into the skillet.
 Immediately lift the skillet by the handle and turn the skillet in a circular motion to thinly spread the batter evenly in the skillet.
 After 1-2 minutes, place a spatula under the edges of the crepe to loosen it up, then flip.
-Cook for an additional 30-60 seconds.
+Cook for an additional 30-60 seconds on the second side.
 Remove from the skillet and place on a plate.

 - Repeat all of the steps above to continue making 16 crepes, or until you run out of batter.